Hirooki Goto: Chaos (2016–2020)

 On January 5, 2018, at New Year's Dash, he was challenged to a title match by Evil, which he accepted.
-The match took place on February 10, 2018 at The New Beginning in Osaka, where Goto was victorious.
+The match took place on February 10, 2018, at The New Beginning in Osaka, where Goto was victorious.
 On February 23, 2018, Goto made his second successful defense of the NEVER Openweight Championship against The Beer City Bruiser at the NJPW and ROH co-produced Honor Rising: Japan 2018 event.
 On April 27, 2018, at Road to Wrestling Dontaku, Goto made his third successful defense of the NEVER Openweight championship in a rematch with Juice Robinson.
-On June 9, 2018 at Dominion 6.9 in Osaka-jo hall, Goto lost the NEVER Openweight Championship to Michael Elgin in a 3-way match which also involved Taichi, ending his second reign at 156 days.
-On June 17, 2018 at Kizuna Road, Goto defeated Elgin in a rematch for the NEVER Openweight Championship to win back the title Goto made his first successful title defence against Jeff Cobb at G1 Special in San Francisco.
+On June 9, 2018, at Dominion 6.9 in Osaka-jo hall, Goto lost the NEVER Openweight Championship to Michael Elgin in a 3-way match which also involved Taichi, ending his second reign at 156 days.
+On June 17, 2018, at Kizuna Road, Goto defeated Elgin in a rematch for the NEVER Openweight Championship to win back the title Goto made his first successful title defense against Jeff Cobb at G1 Special in San Francisco.
 From July 14 to August 12 Goto took part in the G1 Climax 2018 and he ended up with 3 wins and 6 losses, failing to advance to the finals.
 On the final day of the G1 Climax, a returning Taichi later challenged him for the NEVER Openweight Championship, which Goto accepted.
 On September 17, at Destruction in Beppu, Goto lost the NEVER Openweight Championship to Taichi in his second defense.
 On October 27, Goto requested for a rematch for the NEVER Openweight Championship, replacing his Chaos stablemate Will Ospreay, who was scheduled to challenge Taichi at Power Struggle for the title but was unable to do so due to Ospreay suffering an injury.
 Taichi, however, waved off Goto's challenge and declined immediately.
 Despite this, the title match was eventually still set at Power struggle which took place on November 3.
 At the event, Goto defeated Taichi to win the NEVER Openweight Championship for the fourth time.
 Goto would lose the belt to Kota Ibushi on December 9, without having any defenses.